John Oravainen embraced every young migrant's dream of a new life in Australia, with its abundant sunshine and summer sport.

-Never one to brook excuses for his performances, Oravainen was later to acknowledge that nerves got the better of him as he stood on the starting blocks for each of his races.
+Never one to brook excuses for his performances, he acknowledged nerves got the better of him on the starting blocks.

-“The atmosphere at the Olympic Games was overwhelming for a kid from the bush”, he told the Mount Isa Mail on his return home to Isa.
+"The atmosphere at the Olympic Games was overwhelming for a kid from the bush", he told the Mount Isa Mail on his return home.

 The Tokyo 1964 Games brought the Olympics to Asia for the first time, expanding the multi-cultural community both in competition and spectators.

-“Even the Perth Commonwealth Games didn’t prepare me for the magnitude of the Olympics and the Opening and Closing Ceremonies were experiences I won’t ever forget,” Oravainen said.
+"Even the Perth Commonwealth Games didn't prepare me for the magnitude of the Olympics and the Opening and Closing Ceremonies were experiences I won't ever forget."

-Within weeks of returning home to Mount Isa, he welcomed fellow Olympic swimming champions, Kevin Berry and Bob Windle to the Mount Isa Memorial Swimming Pool.
+Within weeks of returning home to Mount Isa, he welcomed fellow Olympians, Kevin Berry and Bob Windle to the Mount Isa Memorial Swimming Pool.

-Berry, the 200 metre Olympic butterfly champion and Windle, the Olympic 1500 metre titleholder along with local Olympians, Oravainen and Burton, brought a fleeting glimpse of world class swimming to the mining town in the spinifex.
+Berry, the 200m Olympic butterfly champion and Windle, the Olympic 1,500m titleholder along with local Olympians, Oravainen and Burton, brought a fleeting glimpse of world class swimming to the mining town in the spinifex.

-Just six weeks later, at the State Swimming Championships, Oravainen won the open 200 metre breaststroke final from record-holder and 1960 Olympian, Bill Burton, in one minute 14.7 seconds, but failed to break Burton’s state record.
+Six weeks later, at the State Swimming Championships, Oravainen won the open 200m breaststroke final from record-holder and 1960 Olympian, Bill Burton, in 1m 14.7 sec, but failed to break Burton's State Record.

-And just as Oravainen swam in the wake of Bill Burton for many years, he soon had another local lad extend his strokes with an eye on future Olympic representation of his own in Bill Sweetenham.
+And just as Oravainen swam in the wake of Burton for many years, he soon had another local lad extend his strokes with an eye on future Olympic representation - Bill Sweetenham.

-As the migrant lad from Finland, who overcame the obstacles of learning a new language and lifestyle in a new country, and dreamed the improbable dream to compete at an Olympic Games, John Oravainen went on to achieve each of his goals with precision and dedication; traits which ought to be acknowledged, not as one of the forgotten Mount Isa Olympians, but as a much deserved Mount Isa Sporting Champion.
+The migrant from Finland, who overcame the obstacles of learning a new language and lifestyle in a new country, and who dreamed to compete at an Olympic Games, John Oravainen went on to achieve each goal with precision and dedication; traits which ought to be acknowledged, not as a forgotten Mount Isa Olympian, but as a deserved Mount Isa Sporting Champion.

 Photographs supplied by John Oravainen.